neo-project/neo-blockchain-toolkit/quickstart.md

 > of the transfer.
 Running the blockchain faster than the fifteen second default
 > means you don't have to wait as long for operations to complete!

-## Claim GAS in the NEO-Express blockchain
+## Claim GAS in the Neo-Express blockchain

-Because we transferred all the genesis NEO and the blockchain is creating a new block every second, GAS will build up pretty quickly in the testWallet account.
+Because we transferred all the genesis Neo and the blockchain is creating a new block every second, GAS will build up pretty quickly in the testWallet account.
 We can see how much GAS is available with the `show gas` command.